Kwaito: Dances

 Kwaito is more than just a music genre.
-An article posted on CNN.com described kwaito as a whole subculture with a swirl of irresistible dance beats.
+A CNN article described kwaito as a whole subculture with a swirl of irresistible dance beats.
 According to Sonjah Stanley-Niaah in her article "Mapping Black Atlantic Performance Geographies: From Slave Ship to Ghetto," dancing has given kwaito increased appeal.
-In South Africa, beginning in the 1950s, people go to "shebeens" to listen to music, dance, socialize on the weekends.
-The dancing girls at these parties, often hosted in houses as opposed to licensed clubs, served as a motivation for men to attend.
+In South Africa, beginning in the 1950s, people went to shebeens to listen to music, dance, and socialize on the weekends.
+The dancing girls at the parties, often hosted in houses as opposed to licensed clubs, served as a motivation for men to attend.
 As kwaito emerged and became the norm of music in the shebeens, its popularity rapidly increased.
 Boom Shaka, the first kwaito group, was also the first to create and popularize dance moves to accompany kwaito.
-The steps are said to offer a window into the everyday life of South Africans by building on traditional dance styles from the region.
-This new dance style has also led to discussion over gender relations.
-Kwaito dancing has brought on a new type of female display in South Africa.
-The fact that women dance independently and draw men to them has been redefining the gender boundaries for propriety, work, ethics and morality for the South African population.
+The dances were said to offer a window into the everyday life of South Africans by building on traditional dance styles from the region.
+New dance style had also led to discussion over gender relations.

-Mapantsula is a male-dominated dance that came about in the 1980s representing the lower class culture.
-This dance includes synchronized movements by large groups of male dancers.
-Mapantsula was also the title of a 1988 film describing the anti-apartheid struggle in South Africa.
+Pantsula is a male-dominated dance that came about in the 1980s representing the lower class culture.
+The dance includes synchronized movements by large groups of male dancers.
+"Mapantsula" is the title of a 1988 film describing the anti-apartheid struggle in South Africa.
 It was the first anti-apartheid film relating to black South Africans.

-And Bhujwa dancing is also influenced by kwaito/house music, Bhujwa dancing originated in Soweto Jabulani; pioneered by Sphiwe ntini and Skhebstar Makhubu and then the culture eventually spread in Soweto and South Africa.

 Kwaito and globalization

-The homogenization of kwaito with American rap music, due to globalization, is viewed by Kwaito artists as a threat to the preservation of their local South African music credibility.
-Thus, Kwaito artists focus on maintaining an emotional link between customer and brand.
-This explains why transnational corporations are much less interested in homogenizing or Americanizing Kwaito music because true Kwaito represents and dictates South African experience.
-Americanizing Kwaito, as is many artists' opinion, can potentially dilute the substance Kwaito was originally based on.
+The homogenization of kwaito with American rap music, due to globalization, was viewed by kwaito artists as a threat to the preservation of their local South African music credibility.
+Thus, kwaito artists focused on maintaining an emotional link between the customer and brand.
+Transnational corporations were much less interested in homogenizing or Americanizing kwaito music because true kwaito represented and dictated the South African experience.
+Americanizing kwaito, as was in many artists' opinions, would dilute the substance kwaito was originally based on.